-Leighton hit gives Narraguagus 9-inning win over Bucksport in Class C North softball final
+Leighton hit gives Narraguagus nine-inning win over Bucksport in Class C North softball final

 Narraguagus had taken a 2-0 lead in the first inning.

-Maggie Bires started the fourth-inning rally with a ground ball single just beyond the reach of the second baseman into right field.
+Maggie Bires started the fourth-inning rally with a ground-ball single just beyond the reach of the second baseman into right field.
 Saunders then punched a soft liner that went off the top of the second baseman’s glove for a base hit and Zoe Hosford walked to load the bases.

 Wardwell then poked an 0-1 pitch into center field to tie it.

-The Knights wasted little time lighting up the scoreboard.
 Anna Taylor lined Saunders’ second pitch of the game over the left fielder’s head for a double and continued to third on an errant throw from the outfield.
 Kirsten Kennedy then pulled an 0-2 pitch over the right fielder’s head for a run-scoring triple and she scored when Perry’s grounder skipped through the shortstop’s legs.

 Hard-throwing Lanie Perry went the distance for the win.
 She allowed seven hits and struck out eight.
 She walked one and hit a batter.

-She said she was happy with the way she pitched but also credited her teammates.

-“We made the defensive plays we needed to and came through with some big hits at the end,” said Perry.
+“We made the defensive plays we needed to and came through with some big hits at the end,” Perry said.

 Saunders pitched well for Bucksport, allowing nine hits with 11 strikeouts and one walk.